Pixels (2015 film): Plot

-In 1982, 13-year-old Sam Brenner and his friends Will Cooper and Ludlow "The Wonder Kid" Lamonsoff play at an amusement arcade together before Brenner participates in a video game championship, where he seemingly loses a Donkey Kong match to the obnoxious Eddie "The Fireblaster" Plant.
-Videocassette footage of the event is put in a time capsule that gets launched into outer space.
+In 1982, Sam Brenner and his friends Will Cooper and Ludlow "The Wonder Kid" Lamonsoff play at an amusement arcade together before Brenner participates in a video game championship, where he seemingly loses a Donkey Kong match to Eddie "The Fireblaster" Plant.
+Videotaped footage of the event is put in a time capsule that gets launched into outer space.

-In the present, Brenner is an electronics installer who is summoned alongside lieutenant colonel Violet van Patten to the White House where Will, now President of the United States, shows him surveillance footage of a besiegement at the Andersen Air Force Base.
-Sam discovers the attack's resemblance to the game Galaga, but Admiral James Porter of the U.S. Navy strongly advocates against its inferrence in the case.

-Brenner meets up with Ludlow, who ascertained that the attack was caused by an alien force that mistook the time capsule's footage as a declaration of war.
-So, they are challenging Earth to a best-of-five battle using technological recreations of the championship's games, claiming Earth has lost the first match.
-Brenner and Ludlow tell Will of a coordinated aim at India, but he dismisses their concerns.
+In the present, Brenner, now an electronics installer, is summoned alongside lieutenant colonel Violet van Patten to the White House, where Cooper, now President of the United States, shows surveillance footage of a besiegement at the Andersen Air Force Base in Guam.
+Brenner notes the attack's resemblance to the game Galaga, but Admiral James Porter of the United States Navy strongly advocates against its inference in the case.
+Brenner meets up with Ludlow, who reveals the attack was caused by an alien force that mistook the time capsule's footage as a declaration of war and are now challenging Earth to a best-of-three battle using technological recreations of the championship's games, claiming they have won the first match.
+The duo inform Cooper of a coordinated aim at India, but he dismisses their concerns.

-The aliens attack the Taj Mahal as Arkanoid, winning the second match.
-Brenner and Ludlow train Navy SEALs to play the games while Violet develops effective rayguns.
-The team, calling themselves the "Arcaders", heads to London, where the aliens attack Hyde Park as Centipede before being repelled by Brenner and Ludlow.

-Will, Ludlow and a reluctant Brenner recruit a convicted Eddie to assist in New York City, where the Arcaders battle a giant Pac-Man in Mini Coopers representing the ghosts.
-Tōru Iwatani has his hand bitten off when he tries to console his creation just before the team overcome the task, receiving Q*bert as a trophy.

-During a celebration at the White House however, the aliens announce that one of the Arcaders has cheated, meaning Earth forfeits the challenge.
-Violet's son Matty discovers Eddie cheated in the fight against Pac-Man using a code written on his glasses.
-He confirms these are the same ones he used in the video game championship, before the former is then abducted by the aliens.
+After the aliens win the second match by demolishing the Taj Mahal as Arkanoid, Brenner and Ludlow train Navy SEALs to play the games while Violet develops effective rayguns.
+Calling themselves the "Arcaders", the group visits London, where the aliens attack Hyde Park as Centipede before being repelled by Brenner and Ludlow.
+The Arcaders recruit a convicted Eddie to assist in New York City, where they must battle a giant Pac-Man in Mini Coopers representing the ghosts.
+After overcoming the task, the Arcaders receive Q*bert as a trophy.
+During a celebration at the White House however, the aliens announce that one of them has cheated, meaning Earth forfeits the challenge.
+Before being abducted by the aliens, Violet's son Matty discovers Eddie cheated during the Pac-Man attack using a code written on his glasses, which was previously used in the championship.